 Coral bells make an excellent addition to a cut flower garden.
 They add lovely texture to vase displays and bouquets.

 The plants also make wonderful container gardening plants.
-When the flowers diet back the foilage is still stunning!
+When the flowers die back, the foilage is still stunning!

 - Learn More: The Best Flowers For a Cutting Garden

-There are not many insect pests that bother coral bells, but they can occasionally be infested with foliar nematodes and root weevils.
+Not many insect pests bother coral bells, but they can occasionally be infested with foliar nematodes and root weevils.

-If your coralbells develop brown-yellow spots on the leaves, they may be infested with foliar nematodes.
-Nematodes are not insects but roundworms almost invisible to the naked eye.
+If your coralbells develop brown-yellow spots on the leaves, they may be infected with foliar nematodes.
+Nematodes are not insects but roundworms that are almost invisible to the naked eye.
 Unfortunately, there is no cure for foliar nematodes, and it is best to cut your losses before they spread through the rest of your plants.
 Dig up and destroy (do not compost) any infected plants with the growing soil.